katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 <details>
 <summary><b>If you are working on your own data</b></summary>

-You will need to execute this in a screen, or very carefully make sure you run this for about 1-2 hrs without your computer disconnecting from the server.
+You will need to execute this in a [screen](https://linuxize.com/post/how-to-use-linux-screen/), use the below instructions to help you create your screen for running this Bayescan analysis.

 ```
-instructions
+#create screen
+screen -S bayescan

+#exit screen without deleting it
+Ctrl+a d

+#list all the screens available in your environment
+screen -ls

+#reconnect to the screen you just created
+screen -r bayescan

+#now let's navigate to your directory and run the Bayescan command
+cd /home/ubuntu/outlier_analysis/analysis/bayescan
+module load quay.io/biocontainers/bayescan/2.0.1--h9f5acd7_4
+bayescan2 ./starling_3populations.bs -od ./ -threads 2 -n 5000 -thin 10 -nbp 20 -pilot 5000 -burn 50000 -pr_odds 10
 ```

 </details>

 Identify outliers: